azad-p/BlockchainNetwork/README.md

 Poupak Azad

 # Ransomware Features (Part B)

+The memory usage issues from part A was largely fixed in part B. Part A uses the FileParser class, while part B uses both FileSorter & WindowParser class.
+The WindowParser is optimized such that memory usage from reading files is limited to a buffers size, the files are pre-sorted, and Scanner's are not used for parsing.
+The results from part B is a significant improvement to performance, and reduced memory usage overhead compared to part A.

 These features are extracted for ransomware payments.
 Payments are split into 24 hour windows.